resource loading

 Condition president to any claim may it be a standing time claim or a claim for delay because of others is as follows but not limited to;

-• Identify who is responsible for the event that is causing the delay to work progress.
+• Identify Responsibility: Determine who is responsible for the event causing the delay.

-• Can the labourers be deployed on other work?
+• Can labourers be deployed to other work?

-• Can plant and equipment be utilised in other areas?
+• Can plant and equipment be used elsewhere?

 • Ensure contemporaneous records are updated